 The R&D origins of EnEffCo®

-“At ÖKOTEC I have the opportunity to develop and improve new solutions over time within the scope of a multidisciplinary team – as well as to assess their effectiveness in industry applications.“
+“At ÖKOTEC I have the opportunity to develop and improve new solutions within the scope of a multidisciplinary team – as well as to assess their effectiveness in industry applications.“

 Heat energy meets AI